-A short-term rental full of someone else’s furniture and décor needs a release from the person who controls the space long term (not from the vacation renter).
+A short-term rental full of someone else’s furniture and décor needs a release from the person who controls the space long-term (not from the vacation renter).
 Staying in a space does not create a right to ownership.

 In most cases, the original artist would need to sign a release.
 If the art piece is a work-for-hire (for example, a business hired an artist to paint a mural under a work-for-hire agreement), the business owner will sign as the copyright holder to the work.

 The tattoo artist would sign.
 If someone designs their own tattoo, they will sign the release.
-If someone designs their own tattoo and a tattoo artist alters it, the original artist will sign for their creation, and the tattoo artist would sign for their alterations.
+If someone designs their own tattoo and a tattoo artist alters it, the original artist will sign for their creation, and the tattoo artist will sign for their alterations.